 From Malewich to Judd

-The exhibition at Zentrum Paul Klee focuses on the revolutionary spirit in visual epxressions of Russian Suprematism and Constructivism.
+The exhibition at Zentrum Paul Klee focuses on the revolutionary spirit in visual expressions of Russian Suprematism and Constructivism.
 They both had a radical impact on twentieth-century art when Kazimir Malevich, the founder of Suprematism, and the circle of Russian Constructivists led by Vladimir Tatlin and Alexander Rodchenko, made their breakthrough to geometric abstraction and construction.
 The Russian avantgarde inspired 20th-century artistic movements and positions, in Europe and Latin America.
 Its impact was particularly strong on Minimal and Conceptual Art in the U.S. in the 1960s and 1970s.
 Russian Suprematism and Constructivism are rightfully considered truly revolutionary art movements even today.

 Taking inspiration from a remarkable exhibition shown in Russia just before Stalin’s clampdown, the exhibition will mark the historic centenary by focusing on the 15-year period between 1917 and 1932 when possibilities seemed limitless and Russian art flourished across every medium.